dotnet/docs-maui/docs/user-interface/controls/button.md

 ## Use bitmaps with buttons

-The `Button` class defines an `ImageSource` property that allows you to display a bitmap image on the `Button`, either alone or in combination with text.
+The `Button` class defines an `ImageSource` property that allows you to display a small bitmap image on the `Button`, either alone or in combination with text.
 You can also specify how the text and image are arranged.
 The `ImageSource` property is of type `ImageSource`, which means that the bitmaps can be loaded from a file, embedded resource, URI, or stream.

 <!-- > [!NOTE]
 > While a `Button` can load an animated GIF, it will only display the first frame of the GIF. -->